onap/doc/docs/platform/architecture/index.rst

 OOM supports a wide variety of cloud infrastructures to suit your individual requirements.

-Starting with the Istanbul-R9, as a PoC, OOM provides Service Mesh-based mTLS (mutual TLS) between ONAP components to secure component communications, by leveraging Istio.
-The goal is to substitute (unmaintained) AAF functionalities.
+OOM provides Service Mesh-based mTLS (mutual TLS) between ONAP components to secure component communications, by leveraging Istio.

 In addition to Service Mesh-based mTLS, OOM also provides inter-component authentication and authorization, by leveraging Istio Authorizaiton Policy.